stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/02_FulltextSearch.md

 `MySQL` search.
 </div>

-## Adding Fulltext Support to MySQLDatabase
+## Adding fulltext support to MySQLDatabase

 The [api:MySQLDatabase] class defaults to creating tables using the InnoDB storage engine.
 As Fulltext search in MySQL requires the MyISAM storage engine, any DataObject you wish to use with Fulltext search must be changed to use MyISAM